Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

+\paragraph{Testing restricted $\pi$-freeness:} Testing for restricted $\pi$-appearance, as described above, is at least as hard as testing $\pi$-freeness.
+For monotone patterns (and hence $2$-patterns) testing freeness and testing restricted appearances are relatively easy (can be done in $\polylog n$ queries).
+For patterns of size $3$ and more, the complexity of testing freeness of restricted appearances is currently open.

-\paragraph{Other definitions of \texorpdfstring{$\pi$}{pattern}-freeness} In the definition of $\pi$-freeness, we required strict inequalities on function values to have an occurrence of the pattern.
-A natural variant is to allow weak inequalities, that is -- for a set indices $1 \leq i_1 < i_2 \dots < i_k \leq n$ a {\em weak}-$\pi$ appearance is when for all $s,t \in [k]$ it holds that $f(i_s) \leq f(i_t)$ if and only if $\pi(s) < \pi(t)$.
+\paragraph{Weak $\pi$-freeness:} In the definition of $\pi$-freeness, we required strict inequalities on function values to have an occurrence of the pattern.
+A natural variant is to allow weak inequalities, that is -- for a set indices $1 \leq i_1 < i_2 \dots < i_k \leq n$ a {\em weak}-$\pi$-appearance is when for all $s,t \in [k]$ it holds that $f(i_s) \leq f(i_t)$ if and only if $\pi(s) < \pi(t)$.
 Such a relaxed requirement would mean that having a collection of $k$ or more equal values is already a $\pi$-appearance for any pattern $\pi$.
-For monotone patterns of length $k$, the deletion distance equals to the Hamming distance, for any $k$, for this relaxed definition as well.
+For monotone patterns of length $k$, the deletion distance equals the Hamming distance, for any $k$, for this relaxed definition as well.
 We do not know if this is true for larger $k$ for non-monotone patterns in general, although we suspect that the Hamming distance is never larger than the deletion distance by more than a constant factor.
 Proving this will be enough to make our results true for testing freeness of any constant size forbidden permutation, even with the relaxed definition.
 We show that the Hamming distance is equal to the deletion distance for patterns of length at most $4$.
 Hence,~\cref{thm:main} also holds for weak-$\pi$-freeness for $k \leq 4$.

-Another variant that may seem related is when the forbidden order pattern is not necessarily a permutation (that is, arbitrary function from $[k]$ to $[k]$ which is not one-to-one).
+Another similarly related variant is when the forbidden order pattern is not necessarily a permutation (that is, an arbitrary function from $[k]$ to $[k]$ which is not one-to-one).
 For example, for the $4$-pattern $\alpha=(1,2,3,1)$, an $\alpha$-appearance in $f$ at indices $i_1 < i_2 < i_3 < i_4$ is when $f(i_1) < f(i_2) < f(i_3)$ and $f(i_4) = f(i_1)$, as dictated by the order in $\alpha$.
-For testing freeness of such patterns, $\Omega(\sqrt{n})$ adaptive lower bounds exist (due to a simple probabilistic argument) even for the very simple case of $(1,1)$-freeness, which corresponds to the property of being a one-to-one function.
+For testing freeness of such patterns, an $\Omega(\sqrt{n})$ adaptive lower bounds exist (by a simple probabilistic argument) even for the very simple case of $(1,1)$-freeness, which corresponds to the property of being a one-to-one function.